Category Archives for "Cornwall Lifeboats"

 Sennen Cove Lifeboat The Sennen Cove Lifeboat was established in 1853 , The Royal National Lifeboat Institution`s Sennen Cove Station is situated just one mile northeast of Land`s End .
 The Station is protected to some extent from the full force of the Atlantic Ocean by the high cliffs of Pedn-men-du ~ but still offers […]Continue reading

-Newquay Lifeboat Newquay Lifeboat was first established: opened 1860 – closed 1934 – open during wartime 1940-1945 – re-opened 1965.
-Newquay Lifeboat 2010 The Thanks of the Institution inscribed on Vellum was accorded to Helmsman Mark Morris and crew member Aaron Trebilcock for the rescue of two men, who had been jogging, by the tide […]Continue reading
+Newquay Lifeboat was first established: opened 1860 – closed 1934 – open during wartime 1940-1945 – re-opened 1965.
+Newquay Lifeboat 2010 The Thanks of the Institution inscribed on Vellum was accorded to Helmsman Mark Morris and crew member Aaron Trebilcock for the rescue of two men, who had been jogging, by the tide on 27 […]Continue reading

-Padstow Lifeboat A lifeboat was established at Padstow prior to 1825.
+Padstow Lifeboat Station Padstow Lifeboat Station was established prior to 1825.
 The RNLI took full control of the boat and station in 1856.
 The current lifeboat station is located at Mother Ivey’s Bay, Trevose Head having been resited from Hawkers Cove in October 1967 due to river silting.
-The lifeboat can now launch into deep […]Continue reading
+The lifeboat can now launch into […]Continue reading